What is Cancer Ablation?

 Is Science bringing treatments together?

 The boundaries between surgery, ablation and radiotherapy are getting closer as science advances.
-Take Stereotactic Radiosurgery (SRS) for example, it uses many precisely focused radiation beams to treat tumors and other problems in the brain, neck, lungs, liver, spine and other parts of the body.
+Take Stereotactic Radiosurgery (SRS) for example, it uses many precisely focused radiation beams to treat tumours and other problems in the brain, neck, lungs, liver, spine and other parts of the body.
 It is not surgery in the traditional sense because there’s no incision.
-When doctors use SRS to treat tumors in areas of the body other than the brain, it’s sometimes called stereotactic body radiotherapy (SBRT) or stereotactic ablative radiotherapy (SABR).
+When doctors use SRS to treat tumours in areas of the body other than the brain, it’s sometimes called stereotactic body radiotherapy (SBRT) or stereotactic ablative radiotherapy (SABR).
 I’ve covered this whole area in my treatment summary for patients blog post but I wrote separately about a Proof of Concept trial for NET – click here to read that.

 Disclaimer